epfl-matmat/matmat.org/jobs.md

   numerical analysis, quantum physics, solid-state physics or Julia programming.

 #### What is offered
-The activities of the MatMat group centre revolve around understanding modern materials simulations from a mathematical point of view -- and to come up with ways to make such simulations faster, quantify their errors or make them more reliable.
+The activities of the MatMat group revolve around understanding modern materials simulations from a mathematical point of view -- and to come up with ways to make such simulations faster, quantify their errors or make them more reliable.